llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 _Static_assert( sizeof(float32_t) == 4U, "float32 not expected size" );
 {% endhighlight %}

-At this point the ALSA interface is initialised and you could start outputting real-time datafrom the output buffers using:
+At this point the ALSA interface is initialised and you could start outputting real-time data from the output buffers using:

 {% highlight c %}
 snd_pcm_start( handle );